samyachour/Corelogic_Challenge/README.md

 ### The Given Data

-Corelogic's data included columns such as:
+[Corelogic's data](images/corelogicDataExample.csv) included columns such as:

 * Formatted APN (property ID)
 * Lat/Long
 * Address
 * Square footage

 Corelogic's data did not include all surrounding homes for every property.
-Obviously the houses on the border of this giant list of homes don't have data on all surrounding houses.
+Obviously the houses on the border of this giant list of homes don't have data on all their surrounding houses.

 So it was incomplete, and I went searching for more data.